edwardvmills/NURBSlib_EVM/README.md

 Current state can be seen [here](http://forum.freecadweb.org/viewtopic.php?f=24&t=19736), in the FreeCAD forum

-ALL INFO BELOW IS OUT OF DATE AS OF 2017 - 01 -20 9the specifics are incorrect but the general lines are still valid)
+ALL INFO BELOW IS OUT OF DATE AS OF 2017 - 01 -20 (the specifics are incorrect but the general lines are still valid)

 ###In this repo:
 -a single .py with all the 'geometry' functions, where i try to use the most basic inputs.